gidsey/teambuilder/README.md

 * Create an account.
 * Set up a profile including bio, avatar and portfolio projects.
-* Select from a list of skills to add to their profile, or add custom skills
+* Select from a list of skills to add to their profile, or add custom skills.
 * Edit their profile and associated info.
 * Create a new project, with a title, description, timeline and applicant requirements.
 * Add any number of positions to the project, with their own title and description.